Killing (Super)Algebras Associated to Connections on Spinors: Introduction

-where \(F\) is a 4-form which arises as the field strength of a 3-form gauge potential \cite{Pakis2003}, and in this case we take the spinors to be real.
-This equation and the analogous equations in other supergravity theories arise from demanding that a supersymmetry variation of the gravitino field vanishes.
-Typically, there are further equations (algebraic in the spinor) arising from vanishing variations of other fermionic fields which supplement the differential Killing spinor equation, although in the present work our focus will be on the differential equation.
+where $F$ is a 4-form which arises as the field strength of a 3-form gauge potential \cite{Pakis2003}, and in this case we take the spinors to be real.
+This equation and its analogues in other supergravity theories arise by demanding that a supersymmetry variation of the gravitino field vanishes.
+Typically, there are further constraint equations (algebraic in the spinor) arising from vanishing variations of other fermionic fields which supplement the differential Killing spinor equation, although (outside of Section~\ref{sec:alg-kse}) in the present work our focus will be on the differential equation.